divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

 -   `environmentArray.development.webServerPort`: Specifies the port to use when starting the Divblox web server.
 This web server wraps expressjs for its routing functionality.
 -   `environmentArray.development.webServerCorsAllowedList`: Specifies the list of allowed origins for cors.
 If "\*" is provided it means that any origin is allowed.
 If the array is empty it will only allow same origin.
+This is used as the config for the expressjs cors package.
+-   `environmentArray.development.webServerCorsOptions`: Specifies the cors options that the web server should use.
+E.g {"credentials": true}
+    If it is an empty object, no additional cors options will be set.
+This is used as the config for cors options of the expressjs cors package.
 -   `environmentArray.development.useHttps`: If set to `true`, the property `serverHttps` must be populated since divblox will attempt to start a https server rather than a http server for expressjs
 -   `environmentArray.development.serverBaseUrl` The base url for our server.
 This is used when needing to access static resources